Women Veterans have unique health care needs. Non-VA providers and medical trainees need to understand these to better care for women Veterans.

 Approximately 78% of women Veterans get their health care outside of VA at academic centers and community practices.
-Women don't always identify themselves as Veterans or wear clothing or accessories that identify themselves as Veterans, so it is important to ask.
+Women don't always identify themselves as Veterans or wear clothing or accessories that identify themselves as Veterans.
 It is important to ask women if they have ever served in the military, no matter how far away from a military base they may be.

 How To Use This Site